‘We just want to say that we don’t want them at all.’

 Ever felt like you’re not welcome on the mountain?
 Perhaps not, but our generation of snowboarders had the way paved by some fiercely defiant riders who were not about to bow down to pressure.
 The issue between skiers and snowboarders has settled a little since the ’60s when snowboards started hitting the mountain.
 Sure, I get some lighthearted ribbing and the odd comment as a snowboarder, but just check out what these trailblazers had to contend with in this video.

-- ‘The major problem with snowboards is that they run into people.
-They can’t see behind them.’ — I’ve been crashed into by snowboarders.
-I’ve been crashed into by skiers.
+- “The major problem with snowboards is that they run into people.
+They can’t see behind them.” — Snowboarders have crashed into me.
+Skiers have crashed into me.
 If you don’t look around you, you don’t know what’s there.
 Being alert to your surroundings and aware of other hill users is a fundamental skiing rule that I’ve seen flouted on both sides.

 Snowboarding, snurfing, ski-skating.
 Whatever they wanted to call it, it was all about freedom, rebellion, and fun.
 It was about shredding the mountain even though the establishment didn’t want them.
 Heck, to some extent, it was about shredding the mountain precisely because the establishment didn’t want them.
 They turned up on their homemade rigs in their boots and jeans and hiked past lift queues just to ride.
 It’s a commitment to a cause that did as much to turn younger riders to snowboarding as it did to deter them from the mountain.

 “One season is one too many for many ski resorts.”
 Well, apparently not, thanks to these young rippers who fought against this sort of anti-snowboarding rhetoric.
 Skiers and snowboarders might not see eye-to-eye on everything, but we can all rally behind a love for the mountain.
 Oh, and the fact that those ski bikes need to go!
 (Just kidding, kind of.)